 How many people out there both bet on sports and play lotteries?
 I’m guessing there are quite a few with the increase in combination sites offering both.
 Totoeurope.com is such a site.
-It offers both betting on the results of football matches and lotteries out of Spain, Germany and Italy.
-They’ve been around since 2000 so are not a new kid on the block at the same time, it looks like their kick off into lotteries is fairly new.
+It provides both betting on the results of football matches and lotteries out of Spain, Germany, and Italy.
+They’ve been around since 2000 so are not a new kid on the block at the same time, it looks like their kick off into lotteries is relatively new.
 Struggling through the errors in their terms and conditions underlines this.
-Let’s go look.
+Let’s look.

 Games at Totoeurope.com

-Totoeurope is an online lottery service provider for EuroMillions, Bonolotto, Primitiva, El Gordo and SuperEnalotto.
-They also offer betting forms for Quiniela, ElQuinigo, Toto and TotoCalcio for football games.
+Totoeurope is an online lottery service provider for EuroMillions, Bonolotto, Primitiva, El Gordo, and SuperEnalotto.
+They also offer betting forms for Quiniela, ElQuinigo, Toto, and TotoCalcio for football games.
 With their lotteries, there doesn’t seem to be a minimum number of ticket lines a player has to purchase.
-Click on help and a fairly clear step by step instructions pops up.
+Click on help, and a reasonably clear step by step instructions pops up.
 This part is clear.

 Let’s Get Things Clear at Totoeurope

 What isn’t clear is what you are buying into.
-Firstly, Totoeurope says it “operates as a lottery syndicate”.
+Firstly, Totoeurope says it “operates as a lottery syndicate.”
 I guess in some ways all lottery providers do, but this seems to suggest a pooling of all the wins.
-Secondly, in most of their help instructions they say “the amount of each prize is a result of the total amount allocated for prizes at this Round (Normally 50% of the total turnover this round divided equally for each prize) and the number of winners divided equally to each.”
-We received a clarification on this and though it does mean Totoeurope pays out what are the official listed winnings by each lottery, I still think they should rewrite this explanation as it is confusing.
+Secondly, in most of their help instructions, they say “the amount of each prize is a result of the total amount allocated for prizes at this Round (Normally 50% of the total turnover this round divided equally for each prize) and the number of winners divided equally to each.”
+We received a clarification on this, and though it does mean Totoeurope pays out what are the officially listed winnings by each lottery, I still think they should rewrite this explanation as it is confusing.